Lead vocalist and guitarist Jack McEwan walks us through the Crumpets' absolute rollercoaster of an album, And Now For The Whatchamacallit.

-An exclusive look at our powerful interview with Gary Clark Jr, only available in Australian Guitar #132.
+An exclusive look at our massive cover story interview with Murray Cook, only available in Australian Guitar #133.

 In this new regular column, AG is getting down to the wire with a slew of the guitar legends making their way to the 2019 Melbourne Guitar Show.
 In this edition: Phil Manning.

 For the next chapter of her poignant pop-rock parable, Alex Lahey has extablished The Best Of Luck Club: a haven of good vibes where the drinks flow freely, the dress code is nonexistent, and the music couldn't be more grouse.